memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 One could compare the devicetree to something like a `struct` in `C`, or a `JSON` object.
 Each node (or object) lists its properties and their values and thus describes the associated device and its configuration.
-From the above snippet we can already somehow see that there's a _system on chip (soc)_ node, that in turn contains a UART instance with some configuration data, but the above snippet should make it obvious that, e.g., in contrast to the much simpler _Kconfig_ files, _devicetree_ specifications are by no means self-explanatory.
+From the above snippet we can already somehow see that there's a _system on chip (soc)_ node, that in turn contains a UART instance with some configuration data.

 Personally, I felt the details of the [devicetree specification](https://www.devicetree.org/specifications/) or [Zephyr's official documentation on _devicetree_](https://docs.zephyrproject.org/latest/build/dts/index.html) a bit overwhelming, and I could hardly keep all the information in my head when reading straight through it (getting lost following links again), so in this article, I'm choosing a slightly different approach: